 In type 2 diabetes, the pancreas still makes insulin, but the body has become more resistant.
 This can happen for a variety of factors, like diet, obesity, or genetic predisposition.
 The pancreas will keep making more and more insulin, but eventually the organ can become worn out.
 In some cases, it stops producing insulin.

 Experts have linked the skyrocketing rate of childhood obesity as one factor for the sudden spike of pediatric type 2 diabetes cases.
-The CDC estimates 1 in 5 school-age children are obese.
+The CDC estimates are obese.
 That’s triple the number from the 1970s.

 But obesity isn’t the only factor in the rise of childhood type 2 diabetes cases.
 After all, there were children with obesity before 1990.
 But virtually none of them developed this disease.